Bond Is Back… And Bout That Action! Watch The Deadly New Trailer For ‘No Time To Die’ [VIDEO]

 You already know Rami Malek is going to MURK that villain role.
 We can’t wait to see this movie.

+The film marks Daniel Craig’s fifth and final 009 movie, and it surprisingly comes just slightly after the 25th anniversary of GoldenEye.
+The highly anticipated movie is suspected to match up to prior films within the saga, which have shattered the box office in the past with record charting numbers.
+Die Another Day, Casino Royale and Quantum of Solace brought in a whopping $160 million-$168 million according to Forbes.
+It will be interesting to see if the latest and final installment of the series can bring in those large numbers now that movie theaters are still slowly beginning to open up amidst the coronavirus pandemic.

-Directed by Cary Joji Fukunaga with a screenplay from Neal Purvis & Robert Wade, and Cary Joji Fukunaga and Phoebe Waller-Bridge.
+The film is directed by Cary Joji Fukunaga with a screenplay from Neal Purvis & Robert Wade, and Cary Joji Fukunaga and Phoebe Waller-Bridge.
 Score Album on DECCA RECORDS

 Comments